Hidden Dangers in Water Care

 - May 15

-- 3 min read
+- 4 min read

 It looks beautiful.
 It looks clean.
 But is it safe?
 Water is deceptive.
 You can't trust your eyes.
 From fresh mountain streams to back-yard hot tubs, when water is visually appealing, we often believe it's perfectly clean.
 We are often wrong.
-A single drop of water can hold millions of dangerous bacteria without changing color or becoming cloudy.
+A single drop of water can hold millions of bacteria without changing color or becoming cloudy.

 Recently, a few people have come into the store explaining how they got crystal clear water in their hot tub by removing chemical sanitizers and using hydrogen peroxide.
 The claim: peroxide is more natural.
 It lacks the odor of chlorine or bromine, feels better on the skin.
 It also breaks back down into regular water.